Mars Hill Quick Report: July 11-17

 New Star Stuff episode: “How the James Webb Space Telescope Will Change the Way We Look at the Cosmos”

-In this very special episode of Star Stuff, Cody Half-Moon and Hailey Osborn sit down with NAU assistant professor Dr. Cristina Thomas to discuss the ways in which the James Webb Space Telescope will alter our perception of the cosmos forever.
+In this very special episode of Star Stuff, the crew sits down with NAU assistant professor Dr. Cristina Thomas to discuss the ways in which the James Webb Space Telescope will alter our perception of the cosmos forever.
 As a major contributor to the JWST mission, Dr. Thomas brings some insider insight to what we can look forward to in not just the JWST’s future, but in the future of space travel at large.

 About Dr. Thomas: Dr. Cristina Thomas has been named an Emerging Scholar in the January 2020 issue of leading education magazine “Diverse: Issues in Higher Education.”
 Her research focuses on the study of asteroids, particularly those that present a risk of impacting the Earth.
 Thomas has nearly $2.5 million in active grants from NASA, which is considered incredibly high for a junior researcher in this field.
 She is also a Guaranteed Time Observer for NASA’s recently launched James Webb Space Telescope, which is an acknowledgement of the contributions that she made to the development of the mission.